OPTASY: Drupal Web Development Agency Toronto

 Some key features that boost accessibility in a website are:

-• Color contrast - Website visitors that can benefit from this accessibility feature are the ones with a sight condition, people who are accessing your site from their mobile devices, those accessing it in a poorly lit environment, etc. Implement a good color contrast between the background and the foreground of your site makes it more visible and enhances text readability.
+• Color contrast - Website visitors that can benefit from this accessibility feature are the ones with a sight condition, people who are accessing your site from their mobile devices, those accessing it in a poorly lit environment, etc. Implementing a good color contrast between the background and the foreground of your site makes it more visible and enhances text readability.

-• Text to speech - This accessibility feature allows users with learning disabilities to interact with your website in a convenient manner.
-Also, people with literacy difficulties, low vision, or just busy users that choose multitasking will be highly grateful for a text to speech feature.
+• Text-to-speech - This accessibility feature allows users with learning disabilities to interact with your website in a convenient manner.
+Also, people with literacy difficulties, low vision, or just busy users that choose multitasking will be highly grateful for a text-to-speech feature.

 • Clear and constant instructions - Providing feedback in the form of error/success messages for every action that users need to complete or have completed can highly benefit users with cognitive and learning disabilities or visitors that aren't skilled at computer operations.
 People love clear instructions, especially if they struggle to complete certain tasks, so making your website predictable and convenient is key.